merose/MakeyPiano/README.md

 git clone https://github.com/merose/MakeyPiano.git
 ```

 * Set up the shutdown switch monitor program.
 A momentary, pushdown switch is connected between the bottom two pins on the GPIO header, pins 39 and 40.
 (Other pin pairs are OK, but those are easy to remember.)
 Pin 40 (GPIO21) will be read using an internal pull-up resistor by the program `shutdownSwitch.py`.
 When pin 40 goes low, the program will initiate a shutdown via `shutdown -h now`.
 The `shutdownSwitch.py` program is run at boot time by editing `/etc/rc.local`.
+Add this line before `return 0`:

 ```
 python /home/pi/MakePiano/shutdownSwitch.py &
 ```

 * Install the piano software script to run at boot time.
-Edit `/etc/rc.local` to run the piano startup script at boot:
+Edit `/etc/rc.local` to run the piano startup script at boot.
+Add this line before `return 0`:

 ```
 /home/pi/MakePiano/piano &